Canada's Dollarama posts 13.9 pct rise in profit

-June 7 Canadian dollar-store operator Dollarama Inc reported a 13.9 percent increase in quarterly profit on Wednesday as customers on average spent more at its stores.
+June 7 (Reuters) - Canadian dollar-store operator Dollarama Inc reported a 13.9 percent increase in quarterly profit on Wednesday as customers on average spent more at its stores.

 The Montreal-based company's net income rose to C$94.7 million ($70.4 million) or 82 Canadian cents per share in the first quarter ended April 30, from C$83.2 million or 68 Canadian cents per share, a year earlier.